ravi0531rp/SSD-MobileNet-V2-FPNlite-/README.md

 # SSD-MobileNet-V2-FPNlite-

+This repository contains an implementation of the Tensorflow Object Detection API based Transfer Learning on SSD MobileNet V2 FPNLite Architecture.
+You can use the steps mentioned below to do transfer learning on any other model present in the Model Zoo of Tensorflow.

 The implementation involves using <a href ="https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md">Tensorflow Object Detection API</a>

 ## PLEASE MAKE SURE THAT YOU PERFORM ALL THE INSTRUCTIONS IN A VIRTUAL ENVIROMENT (PREFEREABLY ON CLOUD, PAPERSPACE OR COLAB IS FINE AS WELL)!!!!